Last Updated On:

 Not everyone goes to the dentist every 6 months.
 By keeping in touch with patients, you’ll be sure they’re reminded of your service!

-While it doesn’t seem to be too important to rankings today, we have a feeling this is going to be a very important ranking factor in the future.
+While it doesn’t seem to be too important for dentist SEO today, we have a feeling this is going to be a very important ranking factor in the future.
 It’s simple, each time you post on your website, share it on your Google business page.

 The last time we spoke with Google, they encouraged us to “have as much relevant information as possible…on your local My Business page….
 This could improve where you show up on Google search.”